 - any child whose parents have made a private arrangement for them to be looked after by someone else.

-If you are in contact with a child in private foster care, it is important for you to notify us.
+If you are in contact with a child you suspect may be living in a Private Fostering arrangement, it is important for you to notify us.
 This will ensure their safety against abuse or neglect and will also help ensure that the child is being cared for properly.

 Privately fostered children will come into contact with a range of professionals, for example they should be registered with a GP (local doctor) and if they are of school age then they should be attending school.

-All practitioners have a responsibility to notify us if they believe a child they are in contact with is in a private fostering arrangement.
-The notification should include the name and address of the private foster carer.
+All practitioners have a responsibility to notify Barnet MASH if they believe a child they are in contact with is in a private fostering arrangement.
+The notification should include as much information as possible about the child, their parents and the private foster carers.

 We are responsible for making sure that all privately fostered children are well cared for and safe.
 We will do this by: